data2health/mtip-tutorial/docs/lessons/Lesson2.md

 ## Lesson 2: Form-based onboarding and operations
 ##### [Back to Home](../index.md)

+It can be tricky to maintain the source-of-truth for participants of a project larger than a dozen people.
+Well-considered forms can help achieve this; however, it can be useful to know what kind of form you need.

 ### Overview

 - Use of RedCap versus Google docs for onboarding